-With a history of thousands of years, Hanoi is a destination imbued with the culture and history of the Vietnamese nation.
-Many guests shared that despite going many times, they still have not fully explored the multi-dimensional beauty of the capital.
+With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

-If you are still wondering what to do in Hanoi, let Vietnamdrive tell you 10 activities and experiences that are very exciting to spend your time.
+Vietnamdrive tells you 10 activities and experiences that are very exciting to spend your time here.

 Table of content: